 Food is pretty simple.
-In this game, it does two things.
-One, it provides the duplicants with calories per day.
+This game does two things.
+One, food provides the duplicants with calories per day.
 Each duplicant needs 1,000 calories per day.
-And second, it gives the duplicants morale buffs or debuffs.
-When we look on the consumables list, we see on the far right end the high-end food; they provide +16 morale bonuses.
-That high-end food typically has to be processed a few times to get up this high along with hard to get ingredients gives you that morale bonus of +16.
+And second, food gives the duplicants morale buffs or debuffs.
+When we look at the consumables list, we see the high-end food on the far right end; they provide +16 morale bonuses.
+That high-end food typically has to be processed a few times to get up this high, along with hard-to-get ingredients gives you that morale bonus of +16.

-But at the far left end side of the consumables list, we have meal lice, muck root, and nutrient bars, which are items you often get right at the start of a game.
+But at the far left end of the consumables list, we have meal lice, muck root, and nutrient bars, items you often get right at the start of a game.
 They give duplicants a morale debuff of -1.
-It is something that you need to take into consideration, as duplicants get debuffed by the food they eat.
+It is something you need to consider, as duplicants get debuffed by the food they eat.

 On top of that, you have two different food storage types.
-You have the ration box, which we all start with, which is a two by two item, even though it doesn’t look it.
-And we also have the refrigerator.
+You have the ration box, which we all start with, a two-by-two item, even though it doesn’t look like it.
+And we also have a refrigerator.